Mod-two cohomology of symmetric groups as a Hopf ring: Stiefel-Whitney generators

 \begin{remark} Stiefel-Whitney classes in symmetric groups have Poincar\'e dual representatives which are simple to describe in the configuration space model of $B \si_{n}$.
 First replace $\uconf_{n}(\R^{\infty})$ by the homotopy equivalent subspace of configurations which are linearly independent.
 The tautological bundle over $BO(n)$ pulls back to the bundle $E_{n}$ whose fiber over some configuration $\bf{x}$ is the vector space span $V_{{\bf{x}}}$ of the points $x_{i}$ in ${\bf{x}} = (x_{1}, \ldots, x_{n})/\sim$.
 Recall that $w_{i}$ of any bundle is the Poincar\'e dual to the locus where a generic collection of $n - i + 1$ sections becomes linearly dependent.
 In this case, we may construct such sections by taking a standard basis $e_{1}, \cdots, e_{n-i+1}$ and projecting each one into $V_{{\bf{x}}}$.
 Elementary linear algebra tells us that these projections will be dependent if and only if the projection of $V_{{\bf{x}}}$ onto $\R^{n-i+1} = {\rm Span}(e_{1}, \cdots, e_{n-i+1})$ is less than full rank.

 That is, the Poincar\'e dual of $w_{i}$ is the collection of unordered configurations whose projection onto their first $n-i+1$ coordinates is not of full rank.
 Thus for example $w_{1}$ records the linear dependence of a configuration of $n$ points in $\R^{\infty}$ when projected onto $\R^{n}$.
 If we replace the bundle $E_{n}$ by $\bar{E_{n}}$, defined by taking the span of the vectors $x_{i} - x_{1}$, then $w_{2,4}$ is Poincar\'e dual to the locus of configurations of four points in $\R^{\infty}$ which when projected onto $\R^{2}$ are collinear.
+Thus, these Stiefel-Whitney classes are represented by quadratic varieties, as opposed to the $\gamma_{\ell, n}$ which are represented by linear varieties.
+But these Stiefel-Whitney varieties seem ``less singular.''

 Through these Poincar\'e duals, we can explicitly see the pairings between Stiefel-Whitney classes (and their cup and partition products) and polynomials in $q_{I}$ by counting intersections as in the figure above. \end{remark}